Bedrock-OSS/bedrock-wiki/docs/guide/custom-entity.md

 ### Model

 'Model' means 'shape' or 'geometry'.
 Entity model JSON files are located in `RP/models/entity/` and, according to the [Style guide](), use the suffix `.geo`.
-Before you take a look at a models code, which holds data about the size, rotation, and position of every single _cube_ and _bone_, remember that there's no need to learn its syntax by hard: as mentioned above, model and animation files are all automatically generated by a dedicated 3D editor called [Blockbench]().
+Before you take a look at a model's code, which holds data about the size, rotation, and position of every single _cube_ and _bone_, remember that there's no need to learn its syntax by hard: as mentioned above, model and animation files are all automatically generated by a dedicated 3D editor called [Blockbench]().

 <CodeHeader>RP/models/entity/ghost.geo.json</CodeHeader>